 The London Designer Outlet

-The SSE Arena is just steps away from the 20 coffee shops and restaurants and 50 outlet shops at London Designer Outlet (LDO), London’s leading fashion and lifestyle outlet centre.
+The SSE Arena, Wembley is just steps away from the 20 coffee shops, restaurants and 50 outlet shops at London Designer Outlet (LDO), London’s leading fashion and lifestyle outlet centre.

 LDO’s outlet shops are open from 10am until late seven days a week.
-It offers year-round savings of up to 70% on famous brands such as Nike, Kurt Geiger, Converse, Guess, GAP, M&S, Superdry, Clarks, The North Face, Adidas, Villeroy & Boch and Ernest Jones.
+Offering year-round savings of up to 70% on famous brands such as Nike, Kurt Geiger, Converse, Guess, GAP, M&S, Superdry, Clarks, The North Face, Adidas, Villeroy & Boch and Ernest Jones.

-LDO’s coffee shops include Pret, Costa, and Caffe Nero and these are open for breakfast until late daily, whilst its restaurants open at noon and close at 10.30pm (or later) every day.
-There’s a wide choice including Pizza Express, Cabana, Ping Pong, Prezzo, Nando’s and Las Iguanas.
+LDO has a great selection of eateries open for breakfast including Pret, Costa, Big Moe’s, Caffe Nero and Frankie & Benny’s, whilst the rest of our restaurants open at noon and close at 10:30pm (or later) every day.
+There’s a wide choice including Pizza Express, Cabana, Prezzo, Wagamama’s, Nando’s and Las Iguanas.

 Even on an event day, guests spending more than £40 at LDO can park for just £1 an hour (up to six hours).
 For details, visitor’s guide, opening times and special offers please visit www.LondonDesignerOutlet.com